LakpriyaGuru/LakpriyaGuru/readme.md

 <h1 align="center">Hi 👋, I'm Lakpriya Gurugamage</h1>
-<p align="center">A passionate individual with a deep interest in <u>Programming, Electronics, and Photography.</br>
+<p align="center">A passionate individual with a deep interest in Programming, Electronics, and Photography.</br>
-Currently, I am an undergraduate at Wayamba University of Sri Lanka, pursuing studies in Computing and Information Systems, Industrial Management, Mathematics and Mathematical Modelling, and Statistics.</u></p>
+Currently, I am an undergraduate at Wayamba University of Sri Lanka, pursuing studies in Computing and Information Systems, Industrial Management, Mathematics and Mathematical Modelling, and Statistics.</p>

 ## Connect with me
 <div align="center">